Affiliate links on Android Authority may earn us a commission. Learn more.

 Also read: The best budget phones you can buy

 The phone is sold on T-Mobile and Metro retail store shelves, as well as the virtual shelves at OnePlus, Amazon, and Best Buy.
-T-Mobile is offering the phone for free with a trade-in or a new line.
+T-Mobile offers the phone free with a trade-in or a new line.
 Metro is offering the phone for free to those who add a new line.
-You can expect to pay the full $239 retail price from OnePlus and Amazon.
+You can expect to pay the full $239 retail price from OnePlus, Amazon, and Best Buy, although there are sales available every now and then.
 The phone is also sold in Canada.
 This particular model is not sold outside of North America.

 Is the hardware any good?

 The OnePlus Nord N200 is not a unique piece of hardware.
-It’s a rebadged variant of the Oppo A93 5G.
+It’s a rebadged variant of the OPPO A93 5G.
 That means the two phones share the same basic chassis and features, though not necessarily all the same specs.
-The A93 5G was first unveiled in January 2021, so this simple design has been around for nearly a year now.
+The A93 5G was first unveiled in January 2021, so this simple design has been around for a while now.

 It’s a rather boring phone to behold.
 The vanilla design means it could be any device from a distance, as there’s nothing truly distinct about it.
 It’s got an unknown type of glass on the front (likely Gorilla Glass 3 — we’ve asked OnePlus for confirmation), a mid-frame, and a rear panel fitted into the frame.
 The frame and rear panel are both colored blue.
 A reflective finish covers the frame while the semi-grainy, color-changing Blue Quantum hue covers the rear.
 I do like the blue shade OnePlus picked.
 I also appreciate that the rear panel doesn’t collect fingerprints.